+Using Facebook is brilliant if you like knowing, dating, and presumably having sex with friends-of-friends.
 After you download the app, you upload six photos from your Facebook account.
 The app only displays your first name.
 It restricts the information people can see while using your Facebook connections.
-The list of people it shows you first are the people you have the most mutual friends with.
+The list of people it shows you first are the people you have the most mutual connections with.

-The app presents you with a stack of profiles — a name, some pics, and a teensy description.
+The app presents you with a stack of profiles, each one consisting of a name, some pics, and a teensy description.
 If you swipe left, you’ll never see that person again — “nope” gets stamped across their picture.
 Swipe right and you’ve “liked” their profile.
-If they “like” you back by accepting your message, boom!
+If they “like” yours back, boom!
 You’ve made a Tinder connection.

 At this point, you can have conversations with people you actually want to be chatting with, not sifting through all the random hellos from people with no chance of being replied to (god, if I could only do that on Grindr).
 Tinder spares us from a certain level of rejection by only allowing dialogue once mutual interest is established.